SirPepe/ornament/Readme.md

 - Components built with Ornament will generally turn out to be very close to vanilla web components, so **they will most probably just keep working** when used with other frameworks/libraries.
 You can theoretically just keep your components and replace them only when the need for change arises.
-A compatibility wrapper for frameworks that are not quite friendly to web components (eg. React) may be required.
 - If you want to replace Ornament with hand-written logic for web components, you can **replace all attribute and update handling piecemeal.** Ornament's decorators co-exist with native `attributeChangedCallback()` and friends just